nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Finding a delivery task

+1. Finding a delivery task in the delivery list

+    1. Prerequisites: TimeforWheels sample data is loaded in the app.
+List all delivery task using the `list` command.

+    2. Test case: `find `<br>
+       Expected: Invalid command format

+    3. Test case: `find Alex`<br>
+       Expected: Delivery Tasks with attributes matching the keyword Alex.

+    4. Test case: `find Alex 2021-10-10`<br>
+       Expected: Delivery Tasks with attributes matching the keyword Alex and the date 10th October 2021.